An alternative proof for an aperiodic monotile: Golden Ammann bar and Aperiodicity

+\begin{rem} This type of markings was originally introduced by R.~Ammann to construct a finite set of tiles to enforce hierarchical substitutive structure by additionally assuming that they must continue across the edges to a line, see \cite{AGS:92,Gruenbaum-Shephard:87,Akiyama:12}.
+We should note that the role of Ammann bars in a Turtle is different because our GAB are ``dispensable" by Lemma \ref{AB}.
+We draw them only to show that the resulting tiling is non-periodic without knowing its substitutive structure. \end{rem}

-Our GAB serves supplementary information for the proof of aperiodicity of Tile $(\sqrt{3}:1)$.
-Hereafter we assume the edge length of the small regular triangle formed by GAB's of the flipped tile is $1/2$.
+Our GAB serves supplementary information for the proof of the aperiodicity of Turtle.
+Hereafter we assume the edge length of the small regular triangle formed by GABs of the flipped tile is $1/2$.

+Let us fix two directions of Ammann bars and consider the set of crossing points.
+Here is an important observation:

+\begin{lem} There is a bijection between flipped tiles (the right of Figure \ref{Amm0}) and the set of intersection of Ammann bars in the fixed two directions. \end{lem}